NCGRP/MplusMPIv1/README.txt

 		outputfile = path to output
 -k kernelfile = use an MSTRAT .ker file to specify mandatory members of the
         core.
 The number of mandatory accessions must therefore be less than or equal to mincoresize.
-Option must be used with -m.
+Option only applies to -m, and cannot be used with -a.
 -a idealcorefile = compute the minimum set of accessions necessary to retain all variation,
 		i.e. the "ideal" or "best" core, using the A* search algorithm, write output to bestcorefile.